I love Purim! Just like any other holiday, Purim can be quite costly if you don’t prepare and plan. Here is how I am celebrating Purim on a budget.

 Holidays are important.
 Spreading joy is important.
 Holidays are not a time to skimp or be unnecessarily frugal.
 They are a time to celebrate and enjoy…. and not go into debt.

 Purim is about joy.
 It is about celebrating with friends and family.
 It is about thanking G-d for the good He has given us.
-It is not about going into debt in order to impress or show off.
-It is not about spending more that we can.
-It is about taking what we have and using it to increase our joy and our friend's joy WITH WHAT WE WERE GIVEN.
-Click To Tweet
+It is not about going into debt to impress or show off.
+It is not about spending more than we can.
+It is about taking what we have and using it to increase our joy and our friend’s joy WITH WHAT WE WERE GIVEN.

 Luckily there are some ways to make Purim a little easier on the wallet.